Container Runtime Hierarchy

 - Standardization (OCI):

 runcis the reference implementation of the OCI Runtime Spec.
-Anyone can write a replacement (e.g.,kata-runtimefor VM isolation,gvisorfor sandboxing). - Stability: The massive Docker Daemon can crash or upgrade, but
+Because the stack is layered, anyone can write a replacement for the lowest level (e.g.,kata-runtimefor hardware VM isolation,gvisorfor user-space sandboxing) without having to rewrite the Docker CLI or Image management. - Stability (Daemonless Containers): The massive Docker Daemon can crash or upgrade, but